sustainers/sustainers.github.io/code-of-conduct-faq.md

 #### Why did you make your own CoC?
 Why didn't you use X instead?

 We wanted to make a CoC that honoured our values, and we found many excellent examples of Codes of Conduct which we could have used.
 Ultimately, we decided to make our own CoC to work in both online and offline spaces.
-This decision was made by the lazy consensus of the SustainOSS organising committee.
+This decision was made by the rough consensus of the SustainOSS organising committee.
 We didn't feel that any other CoC fit our needs perfectly.

 #### Why isn't there a "Do's and Don'ts" section?